justindiep17/TheHearth/README.md

 ## How Does The Hearth Work?

 ## User Authentication
-Users have the option of registering on the website using an email and password.
+Users have the option of registering on the website using an custom username and password.